Graduate Diploma of Nursing Practice (Perioperative)

 The Graduate Diploma course is designed to prepare nurses to meet the complex challenges within the speciality practice area of perioperative nursing and to progressively build upon knowledge and skills to explore the specific roles within perioperative nursing practice.
 The course responds to the demands of industry and partnership/collaborating hospitals for nurses with sophisticated perioperative specialty skills and knowledge.
 The course continues knowledge development in specialty streams of intraoperative perioperative nursing and anaesthetic/post anaesthetic perioperative nursing.

-A compulsory introductory five day program on the Melbourne Burwood Campus is normally held in the second week of February.
+A compulsory introductory five day program at Burwood (Melbourne) is normally held in the second week of February.

 On completion of the Graduate Diploma course, students wishing to continue studies must enrol in H771 Master of Nursing Practice.
 Credit will be granted for units completed in the Graduate Diploma of Nursing Practice (Perioperative).